BeNeuroLab/beneuro_pose_estimation/README.md

       # Install sleap anipose and anipose version 1.0 because we cannot use 1.1
       $ pip install sleap_anipose
       $ pip install "anipose<1.1"
-      $ conda install -y mayavi ffmpeg  # Do we need this??
       $ pip install --upgrade apptools
       ```